 Note: This post was updated on October 16, 2018 with new content for your enjoyment.

-Tips For Making Homemade Turkey Stock in the Crock Pot
+Tips For Making Homemade Turkey Broth in the Crock Pot

-Your Crockpot or slow cooker does most of the work, but to extract every ounce of flavor from your overnight turkey stock here are some skills & techniques I recommend brushing up on.
+Your Crockpot or slow cooker does most of the work, but to extract every ounce of flavor from your turkey broth here are some techniques I recommend brushing up on.

 - How to Roast Bones.
 Even though your turkey was already roasted, the bones themselves haven’t been.
-They need exposure to get the best flavor possible for your turkey stock.
+They need exposure to get the best flavor possible for your turkey broth.

 - What is Mirepoix?
 Mirepoix is the vegetable foundation for making a good stock.
-Understanding it and it’s ratios will help develop the best flavor for your slow cooker turkey stock.
+Understanding it and it’s ratios will help develop the best flavor for your slow cooker turkey broth.

 Can I Freeze Turkey Stock?
 How Do I Store It?